Bentwood Rings Step-By-Step: How We Make Our Rings

 The way the grain is oriented along the length of a bentwood ring, the layers upon layers of wood, and the strong adhesive work together to create the toughest wooden ring possible.
 Think of it like building with blocks where staggering each layer creates more strength than the one layer on it’s own.

 After the shape of the ring has been created, we carefully sand the wood to a polished state, cut and round the edges into a smooth, soft curve and add any inlays you’ve requested.
-Crushed stone or shell inlays are placed with tweezers to create maximum coverage.
+Crushed shell inlays are placed with tweezers to create maximum coverage.